Channel Characterization and Performance of a 3-D Molecular Communication System with Multiple Fully-Absorbing Receivers: Introduction

 For an MC system with a point transmitter and a fully-absorbing receiver (FAR), the analytical expression for the hitting probability was derived in \cite{yilmaz2014,schulten2000lectures}.
 As mentioned above, multiple receiver nanomachines can exist in an MC to enable complex tasks.
 Therefore, the channel model for an MC system when multiple receivers are present is of crucial importance.
-Many works \cite{koo2016, damrath2018,lee2017,ahuja2021,gursoy2019a} employ fitting models, machine learning-based approaches, and particle-based simulations to obtain the channel model.
-However, an analytical equation for the hitting probability for MC systems involving multiple fully absorbing receivers in 3-D is not present in the past literature.
-In our past work \cite{sabu2020a}, we have derived an analytical expression for the hitting probability of an IM on each of the FAR of the same size in a $ 2-$FAR system.
+Many works \cite{koo2016, damrath2018,lee2017,ahuja2021,gursoy2019a} employed fitting models, machine learning-based approaches, and particle-based simulations to obtain the channel model.
+However, an exact analytical equation for the hitting probability for MC systems involving multiple fully absorbing receivers in 3-D is not present in the past literature. \cite{twoway} derived an approximate analytical expression for hitting probability (with two unknowns to be computed numerically) for an MCvD system with two FARs.
+In our past work \cite{sabu2020a}, we have derived an approximate analytical expression for the hitting probability of an IM on each of the FAR of the same size in a $ 2-$FAR system.
 The approximate expression was simple enough so that several design insights were discussed in \cite{sabu2020a}.
-Later this work was extended to derive the hitting probability of IM on each FAR with different size \cite{sabu2021}.
+Later, this work was extended to derive the hitting probability of IM on each FAR with different sizes \cite{sabu2021}.
 For MC systems involving more than two FARs, an approximate expression for the hitting probability of an IM on \textit{any one} of the FARs was derived in \cite{sabu2020}.
-However, the hitting probability on each of the FARs is still missing from the current literature.
+However, the expression for the hitting probability on each of the FARs is still missing from the current literature.
 Systems with multiple receivers may improve the performance of the MC systems \cite{koo2016, damrath2018,lee2017,ahuja2021,gursoy2019a}.
 In MC systems with multiple receivers, cooperative detection can be used to improve the error performance \cite{yutingfang2017}.
-In a cognitive MC system, multiple primary and secondary receivers may be present.
-The analysis of the systems with multiple FARs will require a channel model to start.
+In a cognitive MC system \cite{sabu2021}, multiple primary and secondary receivers may be present.
+The analysis of these systems with multiple FARs will require a channel model to start.
 Therefore, it is essential to analyze and characterize the channel in MC systems with multiple receivers.
 According to the authors knowledge, no work in the literature provides an analytical expression for the 3-D channel model of systems with multiple FARs (\ie more than two FARs) using the same type of IM.
 Obtaining hitting probability using machine learning and particle-based simulation methods \cite{koo2016, damrath2018,lee2017,ahuja2021,gursoy2019a} is time-consuming and inconvenient.
-In this work, we bridge this gap by deriving the analytical hitting probability on each FAR in a multi FAR system and characterizing the channel in this system.
+In this work, we bridge this gap by deriving the analytical hitting probability on each FAR in a multi-FAR system and characterizing the channel in this system.